Until recently, good data wasn’t available: tax returns weren’t consistently categorised by job type until 2005.

 Looking forward, your income will be earned over a 40 year period, so income growth matters.
 Real growth of 2% projected forward 20 years will make incomes about 50% higher.

-Moreover, some professions will grow more quickly than others.
-For instance, since 1970, the financial industry has greatly increased its share of the US and UK economies, so finance, real estate and management have had the highest income growth, though this could easily reverse.
-Indeed, they have probably already declined relative to the others after the financial crisis.
+Some professions will grow more quickly than others.
+For instance, since 1970, the financial industry has greatly increased its share of the US and UK economies, so finance, real estate and management have had the highest income growth (though this could easily reverse).

 Investment banking compensation also fluctuates wildly with the movement of the economy and the stock market: some studies have claimed that boom or bust on Wall Street affects the expected earnings of elite business school graduates by millions of dollars.